Braves vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have two wins against the spread in their last three chances.
+- The Braves have won two of their last four games against the spread.

 Discover More About This Game